 Fig. 1.
-Our framework significantly improves the efficiency of fabrication and the quality of surface models of the product with as-continuous-as-possible toolpaths for printing.
-We also propose a geometric criterion called the "one-path patch" (OPP) to decompose the input surface into a minimal number of continuous printing patches with flat and curved collision-free paths.
-Compared with 832 disconnected printing toolpaths with only flat slicing layers (left), generated by the Ultimaker Cura software (different colors indicate different connected paths and the red lines represent the transfer moves), our framework produces four continuous paths of deposition together with flat and curved slicing layers to ensure a much higher quality of printing (right) and an efficient fabrication process (34.3 mins vs. 17.7 mins).
+Our framework significantly improves the efficiency of fabrication and the surface quality of the print with as-continuous-as-possible toolpaths for printing.
+We also propose OPP, a geometric criterion to decompose the input surface into a minimal number of continuous printing patches with flat and curved collision-free paths.
+Compared with 832 disconnected printing toolpaths with only flat slicing layers (left), generated by the Ultimaker Cura software (different colors indicate different connected paths, and the red lines represent the transfer moves), our framework produces four continuous paths of deposition together with flat and curved slicing layers to ensure a much higher quality of printing (right) and an efficient fabrication process (34.3 minutes vs. 17.7 minutes).

 In this study, we propose a computational framework for optimizing the continuity of the toolpath in fabricating surface models on an extrusionbased 3D printer.
 Toolpath continuity is a critical issue that influences both the quality and the efficiency of extrusion-based fabrication.
 Transfer moves lead to rough and bumpy surfaces, where this phenomenon worsens for materials with large viscosity, like clay.
 The effects of continuity on the surface models are even more severe in terms of the quality of the surface and the stability of the model.
-We introduce a criterion called the "one-path patch" (OPP) to represent a patch on the surface of the shell that can be traversed along one path by considering the constraints on fabrication.
+We introduce a criterion called the one-path patch (OPP) to represent a patch on the surface of the shell that can be traversed along one path by considering the constraints on fabrication.
 We study the properties of the OPPs and their merging operations to propose a bottom-up OPP merging procedure to decompose the given shell surface into a minimal number of OPPs, and to generate the "as-continuous-aspossible" (ACAP) toolpath.
 Furthermore, we augment the path planning algorithm with a curved-layer printing scheme that reduces staircase defects and improves the continuity of the toolpath by connecting multiple segments.
-We evaluated the ACAP algorithm on ceramic and thermoplastic materials, and the results showed that it improves the fabrication of surface models in terms of both efficiency and surface quality.
+We evaluated the ACAP algorithm on ceramic and thermoplastic